 The Subnet Mask and Slash Notation

-The following image shows four IP subnets having six host addresses.
+The following image shows four IP subnets with six host addresses.

 network address and host address